Consteel/manual/docs/manual/5_0_structural-modeling/5_2_line-members.md

 [![](https://Consteelsoftware.com/wp-content/uploads/2021/04/6-2-1z.png)](./img/wp-content-uploads-2021-04-6-2-1z.png)

-2\. _Place the centroid of the bigger section to the axis of the beam:_ the center of the bigger H value of the tapered member will be positioned to the axis of the original beam
+2\. _Place the centroid of the bigger section to the axis of the beam:_ the center of the bigger H value of the tapered member will be positioned to the axis of the original beam.

 **-z**